MaidDragonTohru/The-Scribe/README.md

 *endpoll*: Ends the poll that was listed in the *setpoll*, preventing it from being accessed by the *poll* command.
 It'll also link back to the respective results page for that poll.
 This is why the *poll* needs to be a [Strawpoll][4] link.

+*rmpoll*: Removes the poll from the *poll* command without actually 'ending' it, sparing people the confusion and the bold abuse. .w.'

+*setwotd 'writer's name'*: Sets the specified writer as the "Writer of the Day", which can be viewed at any time using the *wotd* command.

+*wotdremove, wotdclear, removewotd, clearwotd*: Erases the Writer of the Day from the face of the earth! :o

+*voice*: Explains to the room how they can become a voice.

 Commands any user can use~!
 ---------------------------

 *seen 'user'*: The bot returns the last time that user was seen online (while the bot was online).

 *poll*: Lists the poll that was set in the *setpoll*. . .
 Let's not start that again.

+*wotd*: PMs the user, assuming they're not ranked, the Writer of the Day.

+*site*: PMs the user, assuming they're not ranked, the Writing Room's website.

+*ping 'optional reason'*: Sends the creater of the bot a Private Message, assuming they're online, to get their ass into the room.

+*esupport*: For when you need a little love. ^.^

+*drive*: Gives you a nice friendly link to the Writing Room's Google Drive.

+*contests, events*: Links the user to the page containing updates on any contests and/or events going on in the room at the moment.

+*plug*: Links the user to the Writing Room's Official Plug.dj, a music sharing website.

+*faq*: Links the user to the Writing Room's FAQ page.

+*rules*: A nice alternative to the /rules command.
+Useful if you want to tell multiple people at the same time and you're too much of a rebel to use the !rules command.

 Installation
 ============